Russia attacks Sumy Oblast 10 times

-Russian forces shelled four communities in Sumy Oblast on Jan.
-2, firing 10 times over the course of the day, the Sumy Oblast Military Administration reported.
+Russian forces shelled five communities in Sumy Oblast on Jan.
+4, firing 10 times over the course of the day, the Sumy Oblast Military Administration reported.

-The communities of Krasnopillia, Khotin, Velyka Pysarivka, and Yunakivka came under fire.
+The communities of Krasnopillia, Khotin, Velyka Pysarivka, Bilopillia, and Esman came under fire.

-The Russian military targeted different communities with mortar, artillery, and rocket attacks.
-The administration recorded 46 explosions throughout the day.
+The Russian military targeted different communities with mortar and artillery attacks, with drones also dropping mines onto two settlements.
+The administration recorded 38 explosions throughout the day.

-The village of Khotin, with a population of about 2,200 residents, experienced the most intense attacks with 24 explosions recorded in the area.
-The community is located just 10 kilometers south and 25 kilometers west of the Ukraine-Russia border.
+The village of Velyka Pysarivka, with a population of about 4,000 residents, experienced the most intense attacks with 21 explosions recorded in the area.
+The community is located just seven kilometers west of the Ukraine-Russia border.

 Shelling is a daily occurrence for the communities near Ukraine's northeastern border with Russia.
 Residents in the region's vulnerable border settlements experience multiple attacks per day.